TLAI72-star/HK-NGO-youth-engagement-analysis/README.md

 To address this, I developed a simple prototype platform concept for NGOs:

 ### Key Features
-- Volunteer registration and tracking
+- Staff can publish and manage volunteer activities
+- Youth can browse activities, join opportunities, and track their points
+- Youth can redeem gifts using points, such as bubble milk tea tickets
+- Organizations or individuals can submit place booking requests
+- Organizations or individuals can request youth volunteers for collaboration
+- Staff can review, approve, edit, and publish requests in one system
+- Approved requests are visible to youth as joinable or informational posts
-- Activity and event management
+- Bilingual interface support in English and Chinese

-- Matching youth with suitable opportunities
-- Basic coordination between organizations
+This prototype demonstrates how a simple digital platform can improve volunteer engagement, reduce administrative workload, and make coordination between youth, centre staff, and external partners more efficient.

-This prototype demonstrates how data insights can be translated into a practical solution to improve volunteer engagement and resource coordination.
+Additionally, it demonstrates how data insights can be translated into a practical solution to improve volunteer engagement and resource coordination.

 > Note: This is an early-stage concept prototype and is included to demonstrate problem-solving thinking rather than full system development.